• Skip to primary navigation

 • Combine all ingredients in a food processor until smooth

-• Add about 1 teaspoon olive oil on top and garnish with walnuts
+• Add about 1 tsp olive oil on top and garnish with walnuts

 Nutrition